Chart Color Schemes

 Grovedale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 23 projects likely to impact the area.
-Key projects include Deakin University Waurn Ponds Expansion, Barwon Heads Road Upgrade, Wandana Estate, and 98 Marshalltown Road Townhouse Development.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 23 such projects that are expected to impact the area.
+Notable projects include the Deakin University Waurn Ponds Expansion, Barwon Heads Road Upgrade, Wandana Estate development, and the 98 Marshalltown Road Townhouse Development.
+The following list outlines those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.